Black ghost knifefish: Description

+black ghost knifefish is benthopelagic, so they live in the water column and the bottom of bodies of water.

+Systematics

+The first recorded species of the Gymnotidae family is the Gymnotus carapo in Brazil discovered by Georg Maregraf in 1648.
+The black ghost knifefish was then first recorded in 1766 by Carl Linnaeus.

+The black ghost knifefish is of the order Gymnotiformes, which are known for being able to generate electric fields used for sensing the environment and communication with other fish.
+More specifically, it belongs to the family Apteronotidae, which have the most number of current species (96) in the Gymnotiformes order.
+Apteronotus albifrons is the sister taxa to Parapteronotus.

+Electricity

 The black ghost knifefish is a weakly electric fish as a result of the electromotor and electrosensory systems it possesses.
 While some fish can only receive electric signals, the black ghost knifefish can both produce and sense the electrical impulses.
 Electrogenesis occurs when a specialized electric organ found in the tail of the fish generates electrical signals, which are thus called electric organ discharges (EODs).
 Then, for these EODs to be sensed by the fish, electroreception occurs when groups of sensory cells embedded in the skin, known as electroreceptor organs, detect the electrical change.
 The EODs are used for two major purposes: electrolocation and communication.

 The kind of EOD produced can be used to distinguish between two types of weakly electric fish: the pulse-type and the wave-type.
 The black ghost knifefish are considered to be the latter type, because they can continuously generate EODs in small intervals.
 Wave-type EODs have a narrow power spectra, and can be heard as a tonal sound, where the discharge rate establishes the fundamental frequency.
 By emitting its own continuous sinusoidal train of EODs, the fish can determine the presence of nearby objects by sensing perturbations in timing and amplitude of electric fields, an ability known as active electrolocation.
 The particular organs used to sense the self-generated high-frequency EODs are tuberous electroreceptor organs.
 On the other hand, when low-frequency electric fields are generated by external sources instead of the fish itself, a different class of electroreceptor organs is used for this passive electrolocation, called ampullary organs.
 Therefore, the black ghost knifefish uses an active and a passive electrosystem, each with its own corresponding receptor organs.
 The fish can also use a mechanosensory lateral line system, which detects water disturbances created by the motion of the fish's body.
 As nocturnal hunters, the fish can rely on all three systems to navigate through dark environments and detect their prey.